 A juvenile criminal case is initiated in one of three ways.
-Like adults, minors can be arrested if law enforcement officers suspect that they have committed a crime.
+Like adults, minors can be arrested if law enforcement officers suspect that they have committed certain crimes.
 This is how many juvenile cases are initiated.

 Finally, minors may receive a written summons that outlines the charges filed against them.
 The summons will include information on your first court hearing.
 You must show up to this court hearing or the judge could issue a warrant for your arrest.